 Utilizing the core concepts of ocean and space colonies–structures that must be independently sustainable within defined environmental limitations–will solve many pressing problems.
 Earth is not infinite, we just treat it as such, and we can change that.
 Overpopulation can be alleviated by the development of these colony based practices, and when we start actually building on and in the oceans, or building in space or on the moon or other worlds, we can provide a nearly endless expanse of living space.
 The need to recklessly consume resources will be eliminated once colonies are constructed that reuse and recycle everything.
 Environmental destruction on Earth will be curbed by the use of renewable resources and carbon sequestration in food and energy production.
 Although many of these benefits can be achieved today, it will require a global community to implement the solutions on the required scale.

 While debating the existence of aliens is a stimulating academic exercise, the fact is there is not a single piece of irrefutable evidence of extraterrestrial life.
 As far as we know, we are alone.

-If we are alone, as we must assume, then the only spark of life in the universe is vulnerable to being extinguished.
+The only spark of life that we know of in the universe is vulnerable to being extinguished.
 While improbable, a number of life-ending events such as a rogue asteroid or a nuclear war could end all life on Earth.
-Life, in effect, has all its eggs in one basket.
+Individually, the likelihood is small, but when we add up all of those potential events, we can see that life has all its eggs in one basket.
 The risk inherent to this situation is unacceptable.

-By enabling humanity to colonize space, we will ensure that no single event will be able to wipe out not just human life, but all Earth life.
-The objective is not to protect humanity, but rather to protect as many varieties of life as possible.
+By enabling humanity to colonize space, we will ensure that no single event will be able to wipe out not just human life, but all life.
+The objective must not be to simply protect humanity, but rather to protect as many varieties of life as possible.
 This is about ensuring the spread of the green force of life into an otherwise dead universe.